ASendellPrice/IIB-rtd/docs/source/glossary.rst

       **Example usage:**
       *“A cross audit between two genomic centres reviewed variant-calling pipelines to ensure consistent validation and traceability across sites.”*

+   **Ontological references:**

 .. dropdown:: Development

    A structured process of designing, creating, and refining new methods, assays, systems, or workflows.
 Under ISO 15189, development must follow controlled and documented stages — including design input, design output, verification, validation, and implementation — to ensure the final product or method meets defined performance specifications and intended use.

    **Example usage:**
-   Development of a new RNA extraction protocol was carried out under design control, with verification against existing methods and validation using clinical samples to confirm performance suitability.
+   *“Development of a new RNA extraction protocol was carried out under design control, with verification against existing methods and validation using clinical samples to confirm performance suitability.”*

    .. admonition:: **💻 Bioinformatics translation**
       :class: tip